Reference

 Why did my hand not win even though the shape looked complete?

-Why can't I ron in Riichi?
+Why can't I Ron in Riichi?

 Why is my MCR hand invalid under 8 points?